uclahs-cds/package-moPepGen/docs/vignette.md

 ### SNP & INDEL

 Single nucleotide variants (SNVs/SNPs) and small insertions/deletions (INDELs) called by variant callers (*e.g.* GATK and Mutect2) must be annotated by the Variant Effect Predictor (VEP) first to get the genes each variant is associated with.
 Here is a generic command we use.
 Note that, the VEP cache files must be downloaded prior to running VEP (see [here](https://useast.ensembl.org/info/docs/tools/vep/script/vep_cache.html)).
-The cache file of the correct version number should be used, however when running VEP, we recommend also providing a custom reference genome and annotation downloaded from eiither ENCODE or ENSEMBL.
+The VEP developers recommend downloading the VEP cache version which corresponds to the Ensembl VEP installation.
+We also strongly recommend explicitly providing the exact reference genome and GTF file used in moPepGen to VEP to ensure the consistency of transcript IDs (i.e., using `--custom ${ANNOTATION_GTF},${REFERENCE_VERSION},gtf`).
 The exact genome FASTA and annotation GTF files should be used later when calling for variant peptides.

 ```shell
 vep \